oktadev/okta-blog/_source/_posts/2021-11-08-k8s-api-server-oidc.md

 You can find the code for this tutorial on GitHub at <https://github.com/oktadev/okta-k8s-oidc-terraform-example>.

-If you liked this tutorial, chances are you like others we publish.
+If you liked this tutorial, chances are you'll like others we publish.
 Please follow [@oktadev on Twitter](https://twitter.com/oktadev) and [subscribe to our YouTube channel](https://youtube.com/oktadev) to get notified when we publish new developer tutorials.